This article was updated on 01/21/19. Happy Martin Luther King Day!

 Passive Solar Water Heating Systems

 Passive systems have some trade offs that active systems dont.
-First, they're less complex, they are more reliable because of that, and they have a longer life span.
+First, theyre less complex (they do not use electricity), they are more reliable because of that, and they have a longer life span.
 On the flip side, theyre not quite as efficient.
 Lets look at the 2 models:

-- Integral Collector-Storage Passive models.
-Thats a mouthful but this type is most often encountered in a system using a tankless or instantaneous water heater, also called on-demand.
+Integral Collector-Storage Passive models.
+Thats a mouthful but this type is most often encountered in a system using a tankless or instantaneous water heater, also called on-demand water heater.

 Active Solar Water Heating Systems